fernandacarrillo08/FernandaCarrilloE.GitHub.io/README.md

 helps people to develop skills in statistical tools.

 Computation is extremely important in big data.
 Cleaning, preparing, processing, and analyzing data is key in order to find answers.
-Learning how to use several tools and knowwing several statistical methods is a great way to advance skills in big data science and data analysis.
+Learning how to use several tools and knowing several statistical methods is a great way to advance skills in big data science and data analysis.